daoquocphong3/Projects/Graph Community Detection/README.md

 # Graph Community Detection with Girvan-Newman algorithm

-Build Girvan-Newman algorithm from cratch using Python
+Build Girvan-Newman algorithm from scratch using Python

 Using NetworkX to do the same thing and then compare the results.